erinata/SublimeMarkdownBuild/README.md

 - use_css - set it to false if you do not want to use css in the generated file (default: true)
 - charset - the charset in the meta tag of html, (default: "UTF-8")

+## Building documents other than Markdown

+This project only target at building Markdown.
+But it can be modified to support other formats.

+For textile support please see Xkeeper's SublimeTextileBuild <https://github.com/Xkeeper/SublimeTextileBuild>

+## Contribution

+Please fork this project if you want it to support other document formats.
+In most case the only part of code that you need to change is the line

+    md = markdown_python.markdown(contents)

+in the file `MarkdownBuild.py`.
+Just change it to the parser you likem, this plugin will build the html and show it in the browser accordingly.

+Of course you can rename the files, commands, or css ...... etc. Xkeeper's SublimeTextileBuild <https://github.com/Xkeeper/SublimeTextileBuild> is a good example.

 ## Operating Systems

 This package works on Windows, OSX, and Linux